CobyWalsh/Code-Refactor/README.md

-# Challenge-1
+# Code Refactor

-## Week 1 Code Refactor
+## Description

 I was given an pre-made HTML and CSS code to refractor this week.
-In the HTML code I changed all the div elements to their proper elements.
-These included elements such as header, footer, main, nav and section elements.
-I also added a content element explaining what Horiseion provides, as well as changing the title to Horiseion.
-I made sure all the clickable links were working properly and took you to the correct location on the webpage.
-I also added alts to all the images, to explain what the images are and for people who may be using the website with disabilities or if the image fails to appear.
-I made sure the HTML and CSS is organized and follows a semantic structure and I provided comments to the CSS code explaining what the code is performing.
-Lastly I deployed the application so it is live on the web.
-My repo is located in my GitHub account under the name Challenge-1, my code source came from the pre-made website given to me from the week 1 code refactor challenge.
+When I view the source code from the webpage I will find semantic HTML elements, the structure of the HTML elements follow a logical structure independent of styling and positioning.
+The icon and image elements are accessible alt attributes and the heading attributes fall into a sequential order.
+Lastly when I view the title element I have a concise descriptive title.